mckeeh3/akka-java-cluster-sharding/README.md

 ~~~~bash
 mvn exec:java -Dexec.args="2551"
 ~~~~
-The default no arguments is equilevalant to the following.
+The default no arguments is equivalent to the following.
 ~~~~bash
 mvn exec:java -Dexec.args="2551 2552 0"
 ~~~~